danielkrasowski/breadcrumbs-spring/README.md

 ## BreadCrumbs for Spring MVC

 <i>breadcrumbs-spring.jar</i> is library dedicated for Spring MVC.
 This library based on annotation and interceptor.
-Additionally annotation includes few attributes, which allow for some customization:
+Additionally annotation includes few attributes, which allows to some customization:

 <b>Label</b> - Display label for the link.
 You can define static text or key of element at property file.<br>
 <b>Parent</b> – define parent of current localization.
 Parent with empty value indicate that it is root of user position.<br>